driusan/gob/CONTRIBUTING.md

 switch statement that need to be written.
 It's probably a significant amount of work, but largely independent of the rest of the codebase.

-UI:
+#### UI:
 - missing cursor property
 - missing system colours?
 (Not In CSS3?)
 - missing outline/outline-width/outline-style/outline-color properties

 Shiny doesn't support any way to set the cursor.
-System colours are deprecated in CSS.
+System colours are deprecated in CSS (and shiny doesn't have any way to retrieve them..)
-Outline I haven't looked into, but I suspect could share a lot of code with borders.
+Outline I haven't looked into, but I suspect it could share a lot of code with borders.